Prunus ilicifolia lyonii

 Evergreen, Shrubs, Trees

 Native to California’s Channel Islands.
-In the wild, plants can grow as trees to 45 ft. tall and over 30 ft. wide, but in gardens they’re more often seen as giant shrubs to 15’20 ft. high and wide.
+In the wild, the plants can grow as trees to 45 ft. tall and over 30 ft. wide, but in gardens they’re more often seen as giant shrubs to 15–20 ft. tall and wide.
 Glossy, oval to elliptical leaves to 2 in. long are light green when new, maturing to a rich deep green; they are smooth edged or very faintly toothed.
-Flowers identical to those of P. i. ilicifolia; fruit is darker red to almost black.
+Flowers are identical to those of P. i. ilicifolia; fruit is darker red to almost black.

 Perennial.
 This Mediterranean native grows to 1–1 1/2 ft. tall and wide, with 3/4-in. flowers of...

 This perennial grows to 1–2 ft. high with branches trailing to spread 3 ft. or more.
 Soft, hairy...

 Mounded growth reaches to 2 ft. tall and wide.
 Silvery gray leaves to 3/4 in. long.
 Inch-wide, bright ...